nelsonjchen/gargantuan-takeout-rocket/README.md

 ### Setup or configure own Cloudflare Workers GTR Proxy (Optional)

-See [GTR proxy readme][proxy] for details on setting one up yourself.
-You may want to setup your own proxy for privacy reasons.
-The Cloudflare Worker is serverless and there are no fees or usage accrued while it is idle.
-There are also no charges for incoming and outgoing bandwidth and for most people, their usage of their own proxy should fall under Cloudflare's free tier.
+See [GTR Proxy readme][proxy] for details on setting one up yourself.
+You may want to setup your own GTR Proxy for privacy reasons.
+The Cloudflare Worker implementation is serverless and there are no fees or usage accrued while it is idle.
+There are also no charges for incoming and outgoing bandwidth and for most people, their usage of their own GTR Proxy should fall under Cloudflare's free tier.

-If you decided to use the public GTR proxy, please see the [privacy policy on it](./PRIVACY_POLICY.md).
+If you decided to use the public GTR Proxy, please see the [privacy policy on it](./PRIVACY_POLICY.md).

 ### Install Extension